 Grilled Asparagus with Parmesan

-Grilled Asparagus with Parmesan is a perfect vegetable side dish for any spring or summer holiday celebration and asparagus fans will swoon over this easy way to cook asparagus.
-And you can definitely cook this on a stove-top grill pan if you’re not grilling outside yet.
+Grilled Asparagus with Parmesan is perfect for grilling season, and asparagus fans will love this easy way to cook asparagus on the grill.
+And you can cook the grilled asparagus on a stove-top grill pan if that’s what works at your house.

 Asparagus takes only about 10 minutes to get perfectly cooked on the grill, or maybe a little less if you like your asparagus still slightly crisp.
 The grill adds amazing charred flavor to the grilled asparagus, and the coarsely-grated Parmesan bumps up the flavor even more.